Quantum algorithms to detect ODMR-active defects for quantum sensing applications: Application: boron vacancy in hexagonal boron nitride

 The energy shifts observed in~\cref{fig:spectroscopy_example} impose a constraint on eigenstate identification.
 The perturbation must not mix states excessively, and their energy displacement should remain a fraction of the relevant energy gaps.
 Achieving this in other defects may require higher algorithm precision with a lower Trotter error, larger $j_{\max}$, lower $\eta$ and $\tau$, and more shots.

 Finally, we simulate the evolution-proxy algorithm to probe ISC rate imbalance, again using the effective Hamiltonian with $N = 9$ spatial orbitals, following the procedure outlined in \cref{alg:evolution_proxy}.
-Three initial states $\ket{\psi_{S=0, M=0}}$, $\ket{\psi_{S=1, M=0}}$ and $\ket{\psi_{S=1, M=1}}$ are prepared as described in \cref{appx:median_lemma}.
+Three initial states $\ket{\psi_{S=0, M=0}}$, $\ket{\psi_{S=1, M=0}}$ and $\ket{\psi_{S=1, M=1}}$ are prepared combining Sum of Slaters with QSP projection.
 These states are used to measure the corresponding matrix elements $\tilde k^\perp(t)$ and $\tilde k^z(t)$ in~\cref{eq:proxy_rates_nc_a,eq:proxy_rates_nc_b} which characterize spin-orbit-mediated ISC transitions and proportional to the exact ISC rates.
 The resulting proxy rates are shown in \cref{fig:evolution_proxy} in the short-time regime.
 The significant imbalance between the axial and non-axial proxy rates at short times is indicative of a strong ISC rate imbalance, once again confirming the ODMR activity of the simulated defect in agreeing with the classical reference.

-\subsection{Resource estimates}
+\subsection{Resource estimates~}

 Using the approaches presented in \cref{sec:resource_estimation}, we now present concrete resource estimates for computing the optical response and ODMR activity of the boron vacancy in hexagonal boron nitride.
-With the Hamiltonian in hand, the main uncertainty in using the resource estimation formulas is the determination of the free parameters, which are the number of Hamiltonian CDF fragments $L$ (which we already fixed $L = N$, as argued in the previous section), simulation time step $\tau$, Trotter step $\Delta$, the shots budget $S_{\text{Had}}$, and additionally for the spectroscopy-based algorithm only also the maximal evolution time $\tau j_{\max}$, broadening $\eta$, and the effective dipole support window $\|H\|_\omega$.
+With the Hamiltonian in hand, the main uncertainty in using the resource estimation formulas is the determination of the free parameters, which are the number of Hamiltonian CDF fragments $L$ (which we already fixed $L = N$, as argued in the previous section), simulation time step $\tau$, Trotter step $h$, the shots budget $S_{\text{Had}}$, and additionally for the spectroscopy-based algorithm only also the maximal evolution time $\tau j_{\max}$, broadening $\eta$, and the effective dipole support window $\|H\|_\omega$.
 For both algorithms, we will assume that we are preparing an initial state represented by a sum-of-Slaters with $D=10^4$ determinants~\cite{fomichev2024initial}.

 While analytical error bounds presented in \cref{sec:resource_estimation} provide a valuable theoretical framework and allow to determine these parameters, we found the resulting bounds too loose in practice.
 To obtain tighter estimates, we conducted simulations with small active spaces, such as those presented in the previous section.